lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-bonus-terms-conditions.md

 - The bonus amount may be **deducted from your withdrawal**
 - This applies even if you're withdrawing from a different account than where the bonus was deposited

 **Example:** You receive a $25 bonus in your Chequing account but later withdraw $500 from your TFSA within 180 days.
-Wealthsimple may deduct $25 from that withdrawal.
+Wealthsimple may deduct $25 from that withdrawal.[^1]

+**Personal note:** I’ve seen some people get caught out by this.
+They think that since they have $10,000 in the account, withdrawing $100 won't matter.
+But the terms are clear: _any_ withdrawal within that first 180 days can trigger a clawback of the bonus.
+I just treat that bonus as "locked" for the first six months to be safe.

 ## Referral Ladder Bonuses